 Lululemon is a high-end activewear chain that offers yoga-inspired athletic apparel for most sweaty pursuits.
-While they claim to be dedicated to sustainable practice, do Lululemon really put their best foot forward for people, planet and animals?
-Or is it a s-t-r-e-t-c-h to call them ethical?
-Read on to find out what their impact is really like.
+While the brand claims to be dedicated to sustainable practice, does Lululemon really put its best foot forward for people, planet and animals?
+Or is it a s-t-r-e-t-c-h to call it ethical?
+Read on to find out what its impact is really like.

-While Lululemon is a member of the Sustainable Apparel Coalition and claim sustainability as one of their core principles, their environmental impact is simply not good enough.
+While Lululemon is a member of the Sustainable Apparel Coalition and claims sustainability as one of its core principles, its environmental impact is simply ‘not good enough’.

-On the sustainability section of their website, Lululemon talk a lot about ways to improve environmental impact.
+On the sustainability section of its website, Lululemon talks about ways to improve environmental impact.
 Although this is positive, in reality, it doesn’t reflect any meaningful action.
-For a global brand such as Lululemon, there really is no excuse for them not to do their part for the environment.
+For a global brand such as Lululemon, there really is no excuse not to do its part for the environment.